nogahighland/grunt-example/README.md

 ** "git clone <URL>"
 * Open terminal and move to this project
 * Type "npm install" and wait for complete installing all modules defined in Gruntfile.js
-* Type "grunt" and watch task starts.
+* Type "grunt watch" and watch task starts.
 * Enjoy development.